JonathanSeriesX/dayoneXtwitter/README.md

 #### Known issues

-- Short links to media sites such as `youtu.be` or `puu.sh` are being un-Markdowned by Day One app.
+- Some links such as `youtu.be` or `instagram.com` are being un-Markdowned by Day One app.
 I've reached out to the team in hopes they'll fix this.
 - Retweets of long tweets do not contain media; [see example](https://x.com/JonathanSeriesX/status/1436443683642122248).
-There is no way around it.
+This is a limitation of Twitter Archive.
+- Retweets longer than ~125 characters will be truncated with an ellipsis (`…`); this is also a limitation of archive.
 - Media thumbnails in Day One app may appear blank at first; they’ll load once you switch to another window and then back.
-- Retweets longer than ~125 characters will be truncated with an ellipsis (`…`); this is a limitation of Twitter Archive.

 #### Plans